Prima Donna (American band)

 Prima Donna are an American rock and roll band from Los Angeles, formed in 2004.
 The band currently features singer/guitarist Kevin Preston, saxophonist/keyboardist Aaron Minton, drummer David S. Field, and bassist "Lights Out" Levine.
-The band have released 3 albums over their career.
+The band have released three albums over their career.

 History

 The band formed in 2004 in Los Angeles with members Kevin Preston, Aaron Minton, Erik Arcane, David S. Field and Daniel Nyby.
 The band features a unique blend of saxophone, piano and organ alongside guitars, drums and bass to create what has been described as glam punk rock 'n' roll.

 The band quickly gained a following and in May 2005, the band went on their first international tour in Europe with Texas Terri, with a quickly produced debut album entitled Kiss Kiss which was only sold at live shows.
 At the end of 2005, the band went on to play with original Sex Pistols bassist Glen Matlock and the Philistines American tour.

 In 2008, the band recorded and released their true debut album, After Hours on September 2, 2008, which was produced by Messiaz and Prima Donna and was recorded at Reef Recorders.
 This album features re-recordings of tracks that were featured on Kiss Kiss.
 Kevin Preston would go on to join the Green Day side project, Foxboro Hot Tubs as their rhythm guitar player for live shows, which further boosted the profile of Prima Donna.

 Prima Donna spent most of 2009 on tour, with US tours with Eddie and the Hot Rods and Duane Peters Gunfight.
 They would then go on to their highest profile slots yet, supporting Green Day on their European leg of their 21st Century Breakdown World Tour, with Kevin later joining the Foxboro Hot Tubs at a secret show in London during October 2009.
 They would go on to support Green Day on tour in 2010 throughout the Asian leg of the tour.
-David Nyby departed the band around this time, and was replaced by "Lights Out" Levine.
+Daniel Nyby departed the band around this time, and was replaced by "Lights Out" Levine.
 After this period of extended touring, the band started recording their next album with Chris Dugan at Jingletown Studios in Oakland, California.

 Over the years, Steven Van Zandt has featured three Prima Donna songs as the 'Coolest Song in the World This Week' on his Sirius radio channel the Underground Garage.

-The fourth album by the band was self titled and released in March 2018.
-Kevin Preston and David S. Field would then go on to playing live with Billie Joe Armstrong's new solo project, The Longshot.
+The fourth album by the band was self-titled and released in March 2018.
+Kevin Preston and David S. Field would then go on to play live with Billie Joe Armstrong's solo project the Longshot.